On the Complexity of Finding Second-Best Abductive Explanations: Conclusions

-The complexity of the case of second-best solutions has not been established in the case where other information is available.
-Also, it makes sense to establish the complexity of finding a $k$-th best solution, at least in the case of ordering based on cardinality.
+There are some open questions and some possible future directions of work.
+It makes sense to establish the complexity of finding a $k$-th best solution, at least in the case of ordering based on cardinality.
 This can be seen as a variant of the problems studied in this article where the given solutions are not known.

-Another question left open by this article is to find a reduction from the problem of second-best solutions to simple abduction that preserve the explanations.
+Another question left open by this article is to find a reduction from the problem of second-best solutions to simple abductions that preserve the explanations.
 What is needed is the opposite of Lemma~\ref{adding}, which shows how to add a given explanation to an abduction problem: a reduction that eliminates some given solutions from an abduction problem while leaving the other ones unchanged.

-There are also some variants of the problems that take into account the reason why the given solutions are not satisfying: other manifestations, perhaps more costly to evaluate, can tell that these are not the actual state of the world; more generally, there may be some additional information explaining why the given solution are not valid, so that the search has to continue.